-I have found that by reading a couple posts on Medium in the morning, my brain resets into creativity mode.
+I have found that by reading a couple of posts on Medium in the morning, my brain resets into creativity mode.
 It is the little zing I need to do my job well.
 For those who are in creative positions, I highly recommend this tactic.
 Here’s my favorite recent post.
-It is satirical, hilarious, and a fresh of breath air.
+It is a satirical, hilarious, and fresh of breath air.
 Most importantly it got me into a more productive mindset :).

 I’m in charge of the social media for Cheeky Monkey.
 That entails posting a lot of articles that I believe will be interesting to our target market on our different social platforms.
 These come from our own blog and other articles that I find on the web.

 The other part of my social media job is to track these posts.
 Did people click the link?
 When was it most popular?
 How did it compare to other posts?
-Bitly not only shortens the link (super important for Twitter, obviously), but tracks them as well.
+Bitly not only shortens the link (super important for Twitter, obviously) but tracks them as well.
 The tool makes social media tracking and analyzing SO easy for me.

 It’s free and wonderful, so check ‘er out.

 This is a new one for me.
-On one hand I LOVE how easy it makes social media marketing.
-On the other hand I’m finding that social media platforms may not love it as much as I do.
+On one hand, I LOVE how easy it makes social media marketing.
+On the other hand, I’m finding that social media platforms may not love it as much as I do.

-Sprout Social allows me to que social posts throughout the week and beyond, on all platforms.
+Sprout Social allows me to queue social posts throughout the week and beyond, on all platforms.
 This means I save tons of time bouncing between articles and social platforms posting throughout the day.
 This is huge for productivity, as social media typically interrupts my workflow.